■ Physician-patient:

 Is what happened related to the medical condition, an inherent risk of the reduction and casting treatment, a system failure, or an issue of provider performance?
 Discuss.

-CanMEDS: Medical Expert, Professional
+CanMEDS: Medical Expert,

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.